simpleinjector/Documentation/source/howto.rst

 .. container:: Note

-    **Note:** Simple Injector is designed for use in highly-concurrent applications and the container `is thread-safe <https://simpleinjector.codeplex.com/discussions/349908>`_.
+    **Note:** Simple Injector is designed for use in highly-concurrent applications and the container is thread-safe_.
 Its lock-free design allows it to scale linearly with the number of threads and processors in your system.

 Many applications and application frameworks are inherently multi-threaded.
 Working in multi-threaded applications forces developers to take special care.
 It is easy for a less experienced developer to introduce a race condition in the code.
 Even although some frameworks such as ASP.NET make it easy to write thread-safe code, introducing a simple static field could break thread-safety.